-- number of full-time equivalent employees; - principal responsibilities within the overall academic credential assessment procedure; and - the profile of the most senior academic credential assessor.
+- types of roles and titles; - number of full-time equivalent employees; - principal responsibilities within the overall academic credential assessment procedure; and - the profile of the most senior academic credential assessor.

 The assessing organization's personnel have received appropriate training, are knowledgeable in credential assessment processes and international education, and are able to process applicants requesting an assessment of their international academic credentials, based on QAF.